History of the Jews in Brody: Importance of the community

 Unlike in other parts of Eastern Galicia, not only the town of Brody but also the villages around it had a significant proportion of the Jews.
 Even a remote tiny forest village of Stanislavchyk, 15 km north east of the city, surrounded by hip plantations, boasts a Jewish heritage and had many Jews living there, most likely moving there from Brody.
 An old desolate Jewish graveyard in Stanislavchyk bears witness to its vivid Jewish past.

 Austrian authorities associated enlightened Jews as such with the free city of Brody.
 The governor of Galicia aptly noted that in Galicia there are Orthodox, Hasidim and Karaites, but enlightened Jews can be found only in Brody.
 Brody was the second largest city (after Lemberg) in East Galicia with the largest proportion of the Jewish population among perhaps of all the district cities in Europe ever (88%).
 Brody stands out as Jewish cultural and economic center in the area, a "symbol".
 Brody was tax free city during early Austrian rule, that fact which promoted its commercial status to the central commercial hub of Eastern Galicia (linking it with the major European trade centers such as Leipzig).
-Its international commercial links promoted bringing of new ideas, foreign culture, enlightenment making Brody an intellectual center.
+Its international commercial links promoted bringing of new ideas and foreign culture, making Brody an intellectual center.
 There were not many cities Europe with nearly exclusively Jewish population, except Brody, and to a certain degree Berdychiv in Russian Ukraine and Thessaloniki in Greece.
 In 1827, out of total number 11,718 Jewish merchants and shopkeepers in the whole of Galicia, 1,134 (about 10%) were in Brody.
 The same year, Brody was home to 36 Jewish brokers and 9 Jewish bankers.
 Jews owned 163 (93%) large commercial and industrial enterprises in Brody (175 in total).